Replicate Azure Disk Encryption-enabled virtual machines to another Azure region

 - Region: Select the Azure region where you want to protect your virtual machines.
 For example, the source location is East Asia.

 - Subscription: Select the subscription to which your source virtual machines belong.
-This can be any subscription that's in the same Azure Active Directory tenant as your recovery services vault.
+This can be any subscription that's in the same Microsoft Entra tenant as your recovery services vault.

 - Resource group: Select the resource group to which your source virtual machines belong.
 All the VMs in the selected resource group are listed for protection in the next step.